writing about us

 These terms originally come from two different language groups – Palawa is a southern word while Pakana is from the north of the island.
 They are used interchangeably but not together.
 Palawa is more commonly used as the collective term for Tasmanian Aboriginal people.

-Each Aboriginal community member has their own way of expressing their cultural identity so please ask rather than assume.
+Each Aboriginal community member has their own way of expressing their cultural identity so always ask rather than assume.
 Some people call themselves an “Aboriginal community member” while others a “Pakana woman” or “Palawa person” or “Palawa man” or other variations.

 Not all First Nations people who, today, live in Lutruwita are Palawa and not all of our guides are Palawa so please make sure you ask individual people what their cultural identity is rather than make an assumption.

 If someone tells you they’re a “proud Pakana woman” then retain the word “proud” as it’s an integral element of their identity.
+If they don’t say “proud”, don’t take the liberty of adding it’s making assumptions about someone’s personal identity and can feel condescending.

 If you must use collective terms – and remember that these have been imposed upon us – then please capitalise Aboriginal, Indigenous and First Nations.
 We are proper nouns.